 From the outskirts of Greater London, the River Thames passes Hampton Court, Kingston, Teddington, Twickenham, Richmond (with the famous view of the Thames from Richmond Hill), Syon House and Kew before flowing through central London.
 Richmond upon Thames is the only London Borough to straddle both sides of the Thames.

-Of course that does at times cause problems when the water levels rise - see our blog post about Richmond and Flooding.
+Of course that does at times cause problems when the water levels rise.

 However, when the River is not quite so high one of the best walks in Richmond upon Thames starts by Richmond Bridge on the town side and meanders down to Teddington Lock.
 It takes about an hour and you'll pass Ham House and Marble Hill House on the way.